shreyas-a-s/ku-alerts/README.md

 # KU B.Tech Notifications

-This is a project aimed at simplifying the notification viewing experience of b.tech students from kerala university.
+This is a project aimed at simplifying the notification viewing experience of B.tech students from Kerala University.

 This is a website that runs using Flask 3 on Vercel with Serverless Functions using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).
 It can also be run locally for testing ang checking it out.

 ## How it Works

+It scrapes the University website's [notifications](https://exams.keralauniversity.ac.in/Login/check1) page using [soup](https://pypi.org/project/beautifulsoup4/), which is a python library that enables easy scraping of html webpages.

+It parses the table of notifications to find the latest notifications that contain the string `B.Tech` and it lists them using a neat-looking table which also contains a link to download each of those notifications.

-This example uses the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.
+For hosting this website,I used the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.

 ## Installing python dependencies